akshayrkapadia/CTF/INE/PenetrationTestingStudent/BlackBoxTesting/BlackBoxTesting2.md

 Start proxy server to access website
 ```
 use auxiliary/server/socks_proxy
-set srvport 9050 #Default port for proxychains
+set SRVPORT 9050 #Default port for proxychains
-set version 4a
+set VERSION 4a
 run
 proxychains nmap -sT -P0 192.244.194.3 #Proxies don't support ping so have to use -P0
 ```